 The Competition Act 2010 applies to all commercial activities which have an effect on competition in any market in Malaysia, whether such activities are carried out within or outside Malaysia.
 The Competition Act 2010 is generally enforced by the Malaysia Competition Commission, save for competition issues arising in specific sectors (such as the telecommunications sector, the aviation sector and the energy sector which are regulated by other regulators).
 Infringements of prohibitions of anti-competitive practices pursuant to Section 40 of the Competition Act 2010 may result in, among other things, the imposition of a financial penalty of up to 10% of the worldwide turnover of the enterprise for the period during which the infringement occurred.
 The Malaysia Competition Commission may also take other actions, including issuing cease and desist orders.
-The general penalty pursuant to Section 61 of the Competition Act 2010 is a (a) fine not exceeding MYR5 million, and for a second or subsequent offense, to a fine not exceeding MYR10 million; or (b) if such person is not a body corporate, to a fine not exceeding MYR1 million or to imprisonment for a term not exceeding five years or to both, and for a second or subsequent offense, to a fine not exceeding MYR2 million or to imprisonment for a term not exceeding five years or to both.
+The general penalty pursuant to Section 61 of the Competition Act 2010 is a (a) fine not exceeding MYR5 million, and for a second or subsequent offense, to a fine not exceeding MYR1 million or to imprisonment for a term not exceeding five years or to both, and for a second or subsequent offense, to a fine not exceeding MYR2 million or to imprisonment for a term not exceeding five years or to both.